 - notes or notebooks that you don’t need anymore.
 (For example, I have a notebook called “Alaska” which includes all my preparation notes before my cruise last year.
 I don’t really need this notebook anymore.)

 These are the basic ways to organize Evernote.
 Notebooks and notebook stacks are for grouping similar content into buckets.
 Tags are great when you have more than one keyword that you want to apply to a note.
 Shortcuts make it easy to access your most-used or most-searched-for content.
-Lastly, take a little time on a regular basis to organize and weed out redundant or obsolete content.
-Use these five tips to create an organization system that works for you.
+Lastly, take a little time on a regular basis to declutter and purge redundant or obsolete content.
+Use these five tips for organizing Evernote to create a system that works for you.

 P. S. Do you need to take action and level up your productivity?
 Click below to enroll in my FREE e-course!